Environmental Science & Technology

 Environmental Science and Technology

-Air Quality and Climate Modeling
+Air Quality, Atmospheric and Urban Modeling

 Researchers Seongeun Jeong, left, and Marc Fischer.

 Ambient air pollution is a result of interactions of natural and anthropogenic emissions with meteorology through chemical transport processes with the atmosphere, vegetation, and building surfaces.
-We develop and apply air quality modeling and sensitivity analysis tools to investigate:
+We collaborate with industry and academic partners and use state-of-the-art atmospheric and urban modeling tools to investigate:

 • Source-receptor relationships